chatchavan/pcl/README.md

 ===
 1. Install OpenNI.
 See [this instruction](https://gist.github.com/chatchavan/990d3c0a5b085dc7bae1)
 2. Install PCL dependencies.
 The easiest way to do this is to install `libpcl` from `jessie` (which wasn't compiled with OpenNI support).
 See [this instruction](https://gist.github.com/chatchavan/c758f1568d35bbf6dd75).
-2. Clone this repository to a folder, let's say `~/pcl`
+3. Clone this repository to a folder, let's say `~/pcl`
-3. Configure:
+4. Configure:

   ```
   cd ~/pcl && mkdir build && cd build
   ccmake ..
   ```
   In this step, ensure that you enabled OpenNI support and that the path of OpenNI library is correct.
 (For the latter, you need to turn on the advance mode.
-(Press "t")
+(Press "t") See [my configuration](https://gist.github.com/chatchavan/c758f1568d35bbf6dd75#file-cmakecache-txt) for reference.
+(I also turned many components that I don't need off.)
-3. `make` and `sudo make install`.
+5. `make` and `sudo make install`.

 Changes in `CMakeLists.txt` of your project
 ===